Many physiological changes occur as a natural consequence of aging.

 The vitamin B12 found in supplements or fortified foods, like breakfast cereals, is not bound by protein and therefore doesn’t require stomach acid for it to be absorbed.

-The elderly need more protein than their younger counterparts to support healthy aging.
+Older adults need more protein than their younger counterparts to support healthy aging.

 The best sources of vitamin B12, which are also good sources of protein, include (5):